notSoumya/Network-Routing-Optimizer/README.md

 - Highlights shortest path in *red* colour
 - All other edges shown in light gray
 - Displays IP addresses & weights
 - Easy to modify for custom datasets
+- provides information for deeper network analysis

 ###  Structured Repository
 We have tried our best to keep a very structured and oriented repository to keep our work clean: